- Where: West Quay Road

 Working along the footway to change the signage and markings for the cycle lane to meet highway guidelines.
 Work will include some resurfacing and will require restrictions to the footway/cycleway access and a lane restriction on West Quay Road northbound from Mayflower Roundabout to Harbour Parade (see map).
 Where necessary, there will be a signed pedestrian diversion route.

-Phase 4: Start of November for up to 3 weeks – Exit to West Quay Service Road
+Phase 4: 2 November for up to 3 weeks – Exit to West Quay Service Road

 We are working at the junction to improve cycle access from the cycle lane along the central reservation across the service road exit to the Toucan crossing opposite Ikea.
 This will include the introduction of cyclist detection and signalling as well as improved signage.
 The work will be day time, but access from the service road onto West Quay Road will be maintained throughout by temporarily staggering the signalised junction.
 Work will require a lane restriction on West Quay Road northbound from Harbour Parade to Ikea.

-Phase 5: Mid November for up to 1 week – West Quay Road southbound, from Harbour Parade to Ikea
+Phase 5: Week commencing 23 November for up to 1 week – West Quay Road southbound, between Harbour Parade to Ikea

 Working on the shared use cycleway/footway to change the signage and markings for the cycle lane to improve access and safety for pedestrians and cyclists.
 The work will require a lane restriction on West Quay Road southbound for the duration of the works, working weekdays.